govCMS/GovCMS/README.md

 ## Before you start

-It is not in a stable state and only for testing purpose.
+2.x (GovCMS with Drupal 9) is not in a stable state and only for testing purpose.

 Caution: The database schema may change without hook_update_N being implemented.
 Usage and API may not be documented.
 Installing a new unstable release entails uninstalling the project, thereby losing all data.
 Only for those who want an early preview of the project.
 Not yet suitable for shared development.

+## About GovCMS

 <img src="https://www.drupal.org/files/styles/grid-3/public/project-images/govcms8.png" alt="GovCMS8 logo" align="right"/>